Calculate University Aggregate in Pakistan (2026 Formulas + Major Universities)

 Most universities in Pakistan calculate aggregate based on three main components:

-This formula applies to most engineering universities, medical colleges, and general BS programs.
+This formula applies to almost all engineering universities, medical colleges, and general BS programs.

 University